 The pan sliders in each track show a visual representation of the pan.
-Tap a pan slider and then use the data dial or -/+ buttons to adjust the panning of the currently selected track, return or main output.
+Tap and drag the pan slider to adjust the panning of the currently selected track, return or main output.
 Double-tap a pan slider on the screen to open a large version of the slider.

-Tap a level slider and then use the data dial or -/+ buttons to adjust the volume of the currently selected track, return or main output.
-Double-tap a level slider on the screen to open a large version of the slider.
-Alternatively, tap and drag a level slider to adjust the volume level.
+Tap and drag a level slider to adjust the volume level of the currently selected track, return or main output.
+Doubletap a level slider on the screen to open a large version of the slider.